-To be a professional singer doesn’t always mean to be a star.
+But to be a professional singer doesn’t just mean to be a star.
 There are many ways in which singing can earn you a decent living.
 The music business has plenty of room for hard working singers; from career vocalists to songwriters, vocal coaches, and stage performers.
-Making a living from singing may not be as much of a pipe dream as you first thought.
+Making a living from singing may not be as much of a pipedream as you first thought.

 For all those who are truly committed to making a career out of being a professional singer, here are our best tips to get you started on how to become a great singer.